Clint Frazier: Chicago Cubs

 On December 1, 2021, Frazier signed a one-year $1.5 million major league contract with the Chicago Cubs.
 On April 22, 2022, he had surgery for appendicitis and went on the injured list.
 The Cubs activated Frazier on May 28.
 He batted .216 without a home run in 45 plate appearances, then was designated for assignment on June 10.
 Frazier cleared waivers and chose to accept a minor-league assignment with the Iowa Cubs of the Pacific Coast League, allowing him to continue to receive his major-league salary.
 He elected free agency on October 6, 2022.

 Texas Rangers

 On January 27, 2023, Frazier signed a minor league contract with the Texas Rangers organization.
+He was assigned to the Triple-A Round Rock Express to begin the year, where he made 15 appearances and hit .250/.350/.442 with 1 home run and 4 RBI.
+On April 24, Frazier and the Rangers mutually agreed to part ways, and he became a free agent.

+Chicago White Sox

+On April 28, 2023, Frazier signed a minor league contract with the Chicago White Sox and was assigned to the Triple-A Charlotte Knights.
+He played in 16 games for Charlotte, batting .375/.478/.839 with seven home runs and 13 RBI.
+On May 21, he was promoted to the major leagues.
+He batted .197 in 33 games before he was optioned to Charlotte in July.
+Following the season on November 3, Frazier was removed from the 40–man roster and sent outright to Triple–A Charlotte.
+He elected free agency on November 6.

+Charleston Dirty Birds

+On May 10, 2024, Frazier signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+In 44 games for Charleston, he batted .258/.362/.443 with six home runs, 28 RBI, and nine stolen bases.
+On July 3, Frazier retired from professional baseball.

 Personal life

 Frazier has one older sister.
 His family is Christian and of Scottish ancestry.

 On June 22, 2022, Frazier told a broadcaster for the Iowa Cubs that he wanted to be called by his middle name, Jackson, moving forward.
-After using his middle name for a portion of the 2022 season, Frazier claimed that the decision was part of "a joke that just went too far"," and thereafter continued to be known as Clint.
+After using his middle name for a portion of the 2022 season, Frazier claimed that the decision was part of "a joke that just went too far," and thereafter continued to go by Clint.